sarahdrew/JS-practice/README.md

 # JavaScript practice
-## repository to add practice problems
+A repository to work on practice problems